Why design a project for plastic free schools?

 O2 – ‘Plastic-free school’ recommendations and contest: these Guidelines addressed to staff and students level will propose sustainable practices, through a top-down as well as a bottom-up approach.
 Furthermore, the partner and associate schools will take part in a contest to identify the best STEAM solution addressing plastic-free challenges at school level.

-O3 – STEAM box and lab: this concerns a set of innovative pedagodic activities that can be easily integrated into the curricula of primary schools.
+O3 – STEAM box and lab: this concerns a set of innovative pedagogic activities that can be easily integrated into the curricula of primary schools.
 The box will inform pupils about the damages of unsustainable production & consumption, and in particular single use plastics (SUPs) and will develop key STEAM-related skills such as problem solving and critical thinking.
-The STEAM box will be piloted during the project’s lifetime, in order to enhanse the creativity and innovation in the proposals submitted to the above contest.
+The STEAM box will be piloted during the project’s lifetime, in order to enhance the creativity and innovation in the proposals submitted to the above contest.

 From the methodological point of view, PLASTEAM relies on the whole-school approach which is considered to be particularly effective when it comes to environmental education because it combines formal and non-formal school’s activities in a way to enforce teaching and values with their practice and experience (UNESCO, 2018).
 In this sense, the STEAM model reveals to be perfectly in line with such a methodology as it is characterized by an integrated approach of different disciplines that contribute to the acquisition of an enquiry-based learning (EBL) and subsequently to a set of key skills such as creative thinking and problem-solving (Martinez, 2017).